JWepi/MyPublicTools/Scrappers/README.md

 - Call the value stored in your clipboard as an URL value with "-c" option
 - Call the 4Chan /b/ page faster with "-b" option
+- Call the 4Chan ten /b/ pages faster with "-b*" option
+- Delete your image folder with "-d"

 ------------------------------